deletedcu/angular-demo/lectures/day-3/angular-universal.md

 <!--After break, WDI4 3:12 -->

 ### Search Engine Optimization (SEO)

+**Search engine optimization** (SEO) is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.

+#### Why do we care?

+It is really easy for an amazing page to drop in search rankings because they don't do some simple steps.
+In Angular, if you view the page source in a browser, it will only show what's inside the regular `index.html` -- the infamous `loading..` content.
+We're going to work on that.

+#### What will we do about it?

 A cornerstone of on-page SEO factors are unique titles, meta descriptions, and meta keywords.